-In 2010 I contributed a chapter in the book “15 Years of Internet in India”.
-In December 2012 I was listed amongst the “Icons of India’s Digital Ecosystem“.
+In 2010, I contributed a chapter in the book “15 Years of Internet in India”.
+In December 2012, I was listed among the “Icons of India’s Digital Ecosystem“.

-- Grade I-X from Kendriya Vidyalaya (Malleswaram-Bangalore, Dinnapur Cannt-Patna, ASC-Bangalore).
+- Grade I-X from Kendriya Vidyalaya (Malleswaram-Bangalore, Danapur Cantt-Patna, ASC-Bangalore).

 - PUC (XI & XII) from National College, Basavangudi (Bangalore).
-Our PUC exams was very eventful (in the wrong way).
-We had re-exams after re-exams and finally the govt decide to introduce CET from our batch.
+Our PUC exams were very eventful (in the wrong way).

 - Under Graduate Degree (B.E.) in Computer Science & Engineering from SJCE, Mysore [3rd in class, 7th rank in Mysore University].

-- Graduate Degree from University of Alabama at Birmingham (MS in CSE)
+- Graduate Degree from the University of Alabama at Birmingham (MS in CSE)

-- How to send money to India from US?
+- How to send money to India from the US to India?

 - US Immigration FAQ – this is popular even today.